CyrusNajmabadi/lang-design/CollectionLiterals.md

 1. Determine the natural type for a dictionary literal.
 I propose the following.

     In the absence of a *target-type*, a `collection_literal_expression` `[e1, ..s1]` has a *natural type* of either `List<T>` or `Dictionary<TKey, TValue>`.
 The [best common type](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#116315-finding-the-best-common-type-of-a-set-of-expressions) algorithm will be used as part of this.

-    If the literal has no elements, it has no *natural type*.

     The literal's *natural type* is determined by the types of all of its elements.